jonathondilworth/compilers/README.md

 		2. Apply the e-closure to this set of states, possibly resulting in a new set (This set of NFA states will be a single state in the DFA).
 3. Each time we generate a new DFA state, we must apply step 2 to it.
 The process is complete when applying step 2 does not yield any new states.
 4. The finish states of the DFA are those which contain any of the finish states of the NFA.

+*implementing this is defiantly do-able, but it might take a bit of time, I'm not sure if I've got the time to do this atm..*

+##Lecture Five: DFA Minimisation

+If a DFA has the property where there exists two or more states whose transitions are found to be equivalent, as long as both are either final or regular regular then the DFA can be reduced.
+The reduction is based on Hopcroft's Algorithm, as follows:

+1. Divide the states of the DFA into two groups: final and regular.
+2. While there are group changes:
+	* For each group change:
+		* If any two states of the group and a given input symbol, their transitions do not lead to the same group, these states must belong to different groups.

+NEED TO PRACTICE THIS.